U.S. to boost pipeline cyber protections in wake of Colonial hack

-WASHINGTON (Reuters) -The Biden administration is working with pipeline companies to strengthen protections against cyberattacks following the Colonial Pipeline hack and will announce actions in coming days, the Department of Homeland Security (DHS) said on Tuesday.
+WASHINGTON (Reuters) -The Biden administration is working with pipeline companies to strengthen protections against cyberattacks following the Colonial Pipeline hack, with announcements of actions planned in coming days, the Department of Homeland Security (DHS) said on Tuesday.

+A ransomware attack forced Colonial Pipeline, which runs from Texas to New Jersey, to shut much of its network for several days this month, leaving thousands of gas stations across the U.S. Southeast without fuel.
+Motorists fearing prolonged shortages raced to fill their tanks as the outage laid bare the nation’s reliance on a few key pipelines for fuel needs.

 The Transportation Security Administration (TSA), a unit of the DHS, “is coordinating with companies in the pipeline sector to ensure they are taking all necessary steps to increase their resilience to cyber threats and secure their systems,” the agency said.

-TSA is collaborating with another branch of DHS, the Cybersecurity and Infrastructure Security Agency.
-DHS said it will release more details “in the days ahead” without providing particulars.
+The TSA is collaborating with another branch of DHS, the Cybersecurity and Infrastructure Security Agency.
+DHS said it will release more details “in the days ahead,” without providing particulars.

 The TSA would require pipeline companies to report cyber incidents to the federal government, senior DHS officials told the Post.
 New rules will require companies to correct any problems and address shortcomings or face fines, the article said.